-- 4.5.
+- 4.3.
+The main responsibilities of the Designated Safeguarding Lead are set out in Appendix 1 and are in line with guidance taken from Annex C, Keeping Children Safe in Education 2024. - 4.4.
+If the Designated Safeguarding Lead is unavailable the Deputy Designated Safeguarding Lead will carry out their duties (see contact in section 19). - 4.5.
 In this policy, reference to the Designated Safeguarding Lead includes the Deputy Designated Safeguarding Lead where the Designated Safeguarding Lead is unavailable.
 However, the lead responsibility for Safeguarding and Child Protection remains with the Designated Safeguarding Lead and cannot be delegated. - 4.6.
 Either the Designated Safeguarding Lead or deputy must be available to staff and pupils during the school day, either directly or by telephone.
 If the DSL is 'off-site', this must be communicated to all staff.
 If both the DSL and Deputy DSL are not available, staff should share concerns with another member of the senior leadership team who should contact LAT Director of Safeguarding immediately, should further advice/support be needed (see contact page for details). - 4.7.
-The Designated Safeguarding Lead and the Deputy Designated Safeguarding Lead(s) must have undertaken the Local Authority Designated Safeguarding Lead training (including local inter agency working), to provide them with the knowledge and skills required to carry out the role, and must attend full refresher training at two-yearly intervals (minimum), attend additional safeguarding training on key issues, and attend updates and briefings at least annually. - 4.8.The Designated Safeguarding Lead (as a minimum) should also have undertaken Prevent training and Online Safety training, and be able to support the school with regards to their requirement under the Prevent Duty.
+The Designated Safeguarding Lead and the Deputy Designated Safeguarding Lead(s) must have undertaken the Local Authority Designated Safeguarding Lead training (including local inter agency working), to provide them with the knowledge and skills required to carry out the role, and must attend full refresher training at two-yearly intervals (minimum), attend additional safeguarding training on key issues, and attend updates and briefings at least annually. - 4.8.
+The Designated Safeguarding Lead (as a minimum) should also have undertaken Prevent training and Online Safety training, and be able to support the school with regards to their requirement under the Prevent Duty.